Safety rules for driving a jet ski

 Q: Why is it advisable to take a jet ski driving course?

-A: Taking a driver's license course not only provides you with the necessary knowledge about safety rules and regulations, but it also improves your riding skills.
+A: Taking a driver's license course not only provides you with the necessary knowledge about safety rules and regulations, but also improves your riding skills.
 This will allow you to handle the jet ski with confidence and enjoy a safer and more enjoyable experience.

 By following these safety rules, you can enjoy your water adventures to the fullest, responsibly and with fun!